 Keeping it super-simple, while intermittent fasting you should drink calorie-free, flavorless beverages.

-This includes unflavored water, unsweetened tea, and black coffee.
+This includes unflavored water, unsweetened tea, and coffee.
 That’s it.

 If you follow these guidelines, you are “clean fasting”.

 But if your goal of intermittent fasting is calorie restriction and weight loss, can you have zero-calorie artificial sweeteners?
 Or a splash of milk or creamer in your coffee, for taste?

 This would be “dirty fasting”, and opinions on whether or not that will break your fast are mixed.